TyDevX/SMB1-Vita/README.md

 # SMB1-Vita

-* A w.i.p. native port of SMB1 to the Playstation Vita.
+* A work in progress native port of SMB1 to the Playstation Vita.

 # Requirements